 I am sure most of us have heard a smoker-friend say, “I am stressed and tired!!
 I need a smoke break.”
 This is because as it is taking a break from anything helps settle the nerves.
 Generally, most smokers think smoking relaxes their nerves.
 There is no confirmation that nicotine decreases anxiety or tension, it only serves as a stress reliever on a psychological note.

 Reason 3: Thinking it’s cool and kills boredom

 There are many people, especially young smokers who smoke just to look cool in front of their friends and also sometimes to kill boredom.
 Most smokers compulsively feel the need to have smoke while walking or driving or doing anything which is considered boring.
 Usually, smokers end up puffing on a cigarette to do something stimulating as compared to non-smokers.
 Someone once said, “When I see a smoker, I see a light at one end and a fool at the other”.

 Reason 4: To control their weight

-A lot people smoke to control their weight.
+A lot of people smoke to control their weight.
 Most of them believe that smoking can reduce a person’s appetite.
 This could be why ex-smokers gain weight after quitting cigarettes.
 There was a rumor that models smoke to lose weight.
-It is not that true, but there is logic behind it.
+It is not that true, but there is a logic behind it.
 Cigarette reduces appetite for some smokers and they end up reducing some weight.
-Again, there are much better ways of losing weight like exercising, that have many positive effects on your body as well as the mind.
+Again, there are much better ways of losing weight like exercising, which have many positive effects on your body as well as the mind.